Aerial view of casuarina trees at Half Moon Bay Lagoon in the Turks and Caicos

 Two similar situations are an artificial island created from the material dredged from the Bellefield Landing channel near North Caicos, and the artificial Star Island created in the Princess Alexandra National Park.
 Both islands have seen a rapid expansion of casuarina.

-Casuarina tend to have a very mixed reception in the Turks and Caicos and other Caribbean islands, as they are often the largest trees around and provided welcome shade.
+Casuarina tend to have a very mixed reception in the Turks and Caicos and other Caribbean islands, as they are often the largest trees around and provide welcome shade.
 However, there are often environmental concerns regarding the displacement of native vegetation.

-Extent in the Turks and Caicos
+Extent in Turks and Caicos

 Casuarina forest in the Turks and Caicos at Half Moon Bay.